-At least, that’s the results of preliminary research showing that switching to a low-carb diet can potentially reduce your migraines.
+At least, that’s the results of several studies showing that switching to a low-carb diet can potentially reduce your migraines.
 This includes a new 2019 study comparing ketogenic and non-ketogenic low-calorie diets.

 Ketogenic Diets for Neural Health

 These days, we think of low-carb diets, sometimes called ketogenic diets, as being used for weight loss.
 But the truth is that ketogenic diets were originally introduced in 1921 to help treat drug-resistant epilepsy.
 These dietary changes had genuine impact, but it was unknown whether these diets could have a positive effect on other neurological disorders, such as migraines.

 Low-carb diets are called ketogenic because when the body doesn’t have carbohydrates for fuel, it burns fat in a process known as ketosis, which produces ketones.
 It’s these ketones that are credited with the neurological benefit for migraine sufferers.

 It’s believed that the ketones represent a more efficient energy source for neurons as well as muscles.
 They also help counter oxidative stress and inflammation which are suspected of playing roles in migraine.
 The combination creates a more efficient function of the brain , leading to a reduction in migraines.

 The original idea for this treatment plan came from twins who tried a ketogenic diet to lose weight.
 Both of them saw a dramatic reduction in their migraines.
 From this inspiration, the researchers recruited overweight migraineurs who were trying to lose weight at a local diet clinic.
 The 96 patients were randomly assigned to receive either a ketogenic diet (45) or to a standard diet.
 The results of their work was published in 2016.

 Those assigned to a ketogenic diet stayed on it for a month before switching to a standard diet.